 - Fluoride application - A process wherein fluoride is applied directly on the teeth, often to prevent cavities.

-- Sealant application - sealants are applied to block out food particles and bacteria.
+- Sealant application - Sealants are applied to block out food particles and bacteria.
 They are also used to stop the development of cavities.

 All of these are advanced technical tasks that a dentist may instruct a dental assistant to perform, but only in certain states where there are no limitations regarding these functions.